go-strap/.github/profile/README.md

 # **go-strap (Coming Soon)**

 Hello!
-I'm new to Go development.
-Thus, **go-strap** is something I've developped (mostly for myself) to "bootstrap" Go apps for use as a back-end server for front-end web apps.
+I'm new to Go development. **go-strap** is something I've developped (mostly for myself) to "bootstrap" Go apps for use as a back-end server for front-end web apps.
 It's been a good learning experience.
 Collaboration and usage is encouraged, subject to the [open source MIT license](https://github.com/go-strap/strap/blob/main/LICENSE).
 Happy coding!

 ## Features